COVID-19 and Domestic Violence

-Irfana Hussain, Director of Outreach & Volunteer Programs on how to help someone dealing with domestic violence in the time of Covid-19.
+Irfana Hussain, Director of Outreach & Education on how to help someone dealing with domestic violence in the time of Covid-19.

 Self-care is not selfish.
 For those being harmed, those rebuilding their lives, and those offering help, self-care means taking care of yourself so you can take care of others.